ppedemon/Bluejelly/README.md

 ## Development

-The project is distributed a a set of Eclipse projects under a common root.
+The project is distributed as a set of Eclipse projects under a common root.
 You can pull the repository, create an Eclipse workspace, and import the projects to that workspace using the "Import External Project" option.
 You need: